yao-jz/COS-ECE470-fa2024-TA/README.md

 Welcome!
 This is the repository for COS/ECE 470: Principles of Blockchains, Fall 2024 at Princeton University.

+This is TA's implementation of the bitcoin project.

 [Main website of the course](https://web3.princeton.edu/principles-of-blockchains/).

 ## Discussion